 You’ll also need to adjust the profits on which you’re paying class 4 NICs if you received a self-isolation support payment for coronavirus.
 See below for more information on this.

 If your self-employed profits are over the Lower Profits Limit (or Small Profits Threshold for tax years 2021/22 and earlier), you have to pay Class 2 National Insurance contributions (NICs).
 Class 2 NICs are usually a flat rate per contribution week or partial contribution week that you're in self-employment (unless you're a share fisherman).

 A contribution week is defined as a period of seven days starting from a Sunday (just after midnight) to the following Saturday (just before midnight), so if you started self-employment on Saturday 13th February 2022, for example, you would be liable for Class 2 NICs from Sunday 7th February 2022.
 If you began self-employment on Sunday 14 February 2022 however, you would be liable for Class 2 NICs from that Sunday.

 Once your Class 2 NIC liability has been established, it will continue for as long as you are ordinarily self-employed.
 This means that you will still remain liable for Class 2 NICs during holiday weeks, weeks when you do not do any self-employed work and weeks when you do not earn anything from self-employment.

 If you cease self-employment, your liability to pay Class 2 NICs will end on the Saturday of the week in which you ceased to be self-employed.
-If you gave up self-employment on Thursday 10 March 2016, for example, your liability would have ended on Saturday 12 March 2016 and you would still have had to pay Class 2 NICs for that whole week.
+For example, if you gave up self-employment on Thursday 11th March 2022, for example, your liability would have ended on Saturday 13th March 2022 and you would still have had to pay Class 2 NICs for that whole week.